Bhaavya/EducationalWeb/README.md

             This command downloads the gunicorn and gevent components in the project directory.

-Step 4: Make sure you are in this project's directory and env virtual environment is activated before running the commands below.
+Step 4: Make sure you are in the project's directory and the env virtual environment is activated before running the commands below.

     a.
 Run: npm install
             This command installs the node modules directory in the local machine, which will be used to succesfully install the gulp components.